Cortical gradients and beyond

 If you have problems installing the software or questions about usage and documentation, or something else related to BrainSpace, you can post to the Issues section of our repository.

-If you consider using BrainSpace, please cite our current preprint: Vos de Wael R, Benkarim O, Paquola C, Lariviere S, Royer S, Tavakol S, Xu T, Hong S, Langs G, Valk SL, Misic B, Milham MP, Margulies DS, Smallwood J, Bernhardt BC (2019) BrainSpace: a toolbox for the analysis of macroscalegradients in neuroimaging and connectomics datasets.
-Biorxiv.
+If you consider using BrainSpace, please cite our manuscript: Vos de Wael R, Benkarim O, Paquola C, Lariviere S, Royer J, Tavakol S, Xu T, Hong S, Langs G, Valk S, Misic B, Milham M, Margulies D, Smallwood J, Bernhardt B (2020).
+BrainSpace: a toolbox for the analysis of macroscale gradients in neuroimaging and connectomics datasets.
+Commun Biol 3, 103.

 Core development team